-Diagnose using serum alpha-1 antitrypsin levels < 80 mg/dL (< 15 micromol/L) and confirm by genotyping.
+Diagnose using genotyping and confirm using serum alpha-1 antitrypsin levels < 80 mg/dL (< 15 micromol/L).

 Treat selected patients (nonsmoking patients in whom both alleles are abnormal and who have mild to moderately abnormal pulmonary function and low serum alpha-1 antitrypsin levels) with purified human alpha-1 antitrypsin.